-Majeur mobility player in Europe, SNCF Group operates in all segments of the transport market.
-Drawing on its core rail business, know-how, the ecological advantages, and ability to reinvent itself in a swiftly changing context, SNCF Group acts in the general interest mission, toward customers and French territories.
+A major player in mobility in Europe, the SNCF Group operates across all segments of the transport market.
+Drawing on its core rail business, expertise, ecological advantages, and ability to reinvent itself in a rapidly changing environment, the SNCF Group serves the public interest, supporting both its customers and communities throughout France.